coocos/k8s-k3d-notes/README.md

 example-deployment-d56888b5-vb4cq   1/1     Running   0          6s
 ```

-### Rolling update
+### Performing a rolling update

-In order to demonstrate a rolling update using our Deployment, we'll need to publish a new image, so let's update the example Flask application to also return the IP address of the pod it'll be running in:
+In order to demonstrate a rolling update using our Deployment, we'll need to publish a new image we'll update to, so let's update the example Flask application to also return the IP address of the pod it'll be running in:

 ```python
 import platform